alphagov/govuk-frontend/src/components/fieldset/README.md

 ## Guidance

-More information about when to use fieldset can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/fieldset "Guidance on the use of Fieldset on GOV.UK Design System").
+Find out when to use the Fieldset component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/fieldset).

 ## Quick start examples